arinjain373/Dot-counter/README.md

 ## Usage

 To count the black and white dots, simply update the image path in `final_script.py` with the path to your input image.

+## Shortcomings

+Currently, an additional mask is used to handle the left side portion of the image while counting white dots.
+This approach may fail to work with other images.

+To overcome this limitation, a better threshold value can be determined with the help of more sample images.